 Five Things was written on 23 October 2001.
+It was the first piece I wrote after the events of early September of that year.
 The text is Thomas Cleary’s translation of a Song Dynasty (10th to 13th century) letter to a Zen Master Xiang:

 • What has been long neglected cannot be restored immediately.